cwi-dis/iotsa/readme.md

 In ota-programming mode the device functions normally, but can also be reprogrammed using the Arduino IDE and its OTA facilities.

 The module also provides a REST api on `/api/config` (and this api depends on whether in configuration mode or not).

+### iotsaWifi.h

+Handles WiFi configuration.
+This is technically a module, but unlike other modules it is not really optional for this release .You must instantiate it in your program.

+A iotsa device can join an existing WiFi network (normal WiFi mode) or create a temporary network as an Access Point (private WiFi mode).
+In private mode the device does not connect to a WiFi network, but in stead creates its own network (as a base station) with a name starting with "_config-_".
+The user can now connect a device to this network and visit `http://192.168.4.1/wificonfig`.
+Here it is possible to set the normal WiFi network to connect to and the password.

+If a device is new (it has no WiFi network name) it will enter private mode automatically.
+If a device cannot find its configured WiFi network it will enter private mode for 5 minutes and then reboot and retry joining the configured network.

+If a device has a WiFi network configured but it cannot join this network after trying for 5 minutes it will go to private network mode.

+If a device is in normal WiFi mode the WiFi parameters can only be changed if the device is in configuration mode.

+The module also provides a REST api on `/api/wificonfig` (and this api depends on whether in configuration mode or not).

 ### iotsaSimple.h